Five Dams Approved in Chile’s Patagonian Wilderness

 Chile’s Pascua River (Photo courtesy International Rivers)

-Scheduled for completion by 2026, the project is being developed by Enel of Italy and is a joint venture between Chile’s largest electrical utility, Endesa, and another utility, Colbún.
+Scheduled for completion by 2026, the project is being developed by Enel of Italy and is a joint venture between Chile’s largest electrical utility, Endesa, and a smaller utility, Colbún.

 The dams are expected to cost roughly US$3.2 billion and the total cost of the scheme, including transmission lines, is estimated at $7 billion.
 Financing is expected to come mainly from private investment banks in Chile, the United States and Europe.